 - Above I wrote this: Galacti and our audience grasp the implication immediately.
 The curtain-canopy that God spread out is composed of very small, fine pieces of dust or powder.
-I hope you realize that I composed that sentence to express the composition of space.
+I hope you realize that I wrote that sentence to express the composition of space.
 However, ALL the VOCABULARY used is not at all from Sam Kneller.
 ALL those words (very small, fine pieces, dust, powder) are from Strong’s and the KJV translators.

 Check the vocabulary in the box above the sentence.
-Hundreds of years ago the KJV translators used simple but expressive vocabulary to describe the essence of how the universe came into being which true science has discovered in the last few decades.
+Hundreds of years ago, the KJV translators used simple but expressive vocabulary to describe the essence of how the universe came into being, which true science has discovered in the last few decades.

-The vocabulary might be a ‘one-time’ usage but each idea (sand and powder) is complementary to the other.
-This is what I call ‘corroborative texts.’ these are two pieces of the puzzle assembled correctly.
-Two contours that marry together coherently.
-This is what we’re looking for, coherent completeness.
+The vocabulary might be a one-time usage, but each idea (sand and powder) is complementary to the other; this is what I call corroborative texts.
+These are two pieces of the puzzle assembled correctly.
+Two contours that marry together coherently; this is what we’re looking for, coherent completeness.

-Coherent completeness MUST take into consideration not only what a Sacred Book says but also what true Science (not speculative concepts and theories) tells us.
-Are you beginning to see the corroboration, not only between Bible contexts, but also between the Bible narrative and the Science narrative?Coherent completeness must take into consideration not only what a Sacred Book like the Bible says but also what true Science (not speculative concepts and theories) has discovered.
+Coherent completeness MUST take into consideration not only what a Sacred Book says but also what real Science (not speculative concepts and theories) tells us.
+Are you beginning to see the corroboration, not only between Bible contexts but also between the Bible narrative and the Science narrative?Coherent completeness must take into consideration not only what a Sacred Book like the Bible says but also what true Science (not speculative concepts and theories) has discovered.
 Click To Tweet

 There are many many more corroborative texts and much much more coherent completeness to come.